reinitd/rench/README.md

 RenchForm is for the game Wrench.
 The purpose of this application is to allow for easy Realm-like saves for the game. \
 RenchForm currently only supports Wrench Beta on PC, not on the Oculus (unless of course you're using the Oculus from your PC in Steam's VR mode).

 RenchForm uses Google Drive and Google Drive for Desktop to sync the realm(s) across all clients.
-The file structure should look like this, `RenchFormRealms` is the folder that is in Google Drive: \
+The file structure should look like this, `RenchRealms` is the folder that is in Google Drive: \
 **NOTE:** You shouldn't touch the files directly unless you know what you're doing, you should be doing everything through RenchForm.
 ```
-RenchFormRealms
+RenchRealms
 └── Realm Name
     └── Sandbox.sav
 ```

 An example below:
 ```
-RenchFormRealms
+RenchRealms
 └── CommunitySandbox
 │   └── CommunitySandbox.sav
 └── TestSandbox